 Transmission of malaria is affected by climate and geography and usually coincides with the rainy season.
 Humans are infected with the parasite by only certain types of mosquitoes.
 Anopheline mosquitoes are active as dusk falls and throughout the night.
 So if you see a mosquito at 2 pm in the afternoon, (which is unusual, but can happen), it is highly unlikely to be a carrier of malaria.

-Which areas are non-malarial in terms of African Safaris?
+Which areas are non-malarial for African Safaris?

 Most safari regions are malarial to some degree.
 The exceptions are all in South Africa.
 The non-malarial safari areas are: Madikwe, Waterberg, Eastern Cape, Western Cape (Garden Route, Sanbona) & Northern Cape (Tswalu).